LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/webAuthn.md

 WebAuthn enables users to authenticate with web apps using biometrics, passkeys, or other authenticators, providing user-friendly and secure alternative to traditional password-based authentication.

-WebAuthn involves two key flows: registration and authentication.
+WebAuthn involves two main flows: registration and authentication.
 During registration, a new public key credential associated with the user and their device is created.
 During authentication, the user proves ownership of the corresponding private key by signing a challenge.

 The `@lit-protocol/lit-auth-client` package leverages the `@simplewebauthn/browser` library and makes it easy to integrate WebAuthn into your web apps.